-- The expert will start the work after the validation of the offer by the contractor, expected by midseptember 2021, until the end of January 2022. - The expert will work under the supervision and coordination of the Policy Area team of SCP/RAC and in will count on the contribution of an international expert on POPs as well as an international laboratory, specialized on POPs sampling recruited specially for the implementation of Output 1.3 of the MedProgramme. - The expert will work with his/her own means and should be based in Lebanon, with availability to conduct meetings with key national stakeholders. - Working languages will be English and Arabic (with local stakeholders). - All deliverables will have to be prepared in English.
+- The expert will start the work after the validation of the offer by the contractor, expected by midseptember 2021, until September 2022. - The expert will work under the supervision and coordination of the Policy Area team of SCP/RAC and will count on the contribution of an international expert on POPs as well as an international laboratory, specialized on POPs sampling recruited specially for the implementation of Output 1.3 of the MedProgramme. - The expert will work with his/her own means and should be based in Morocco, with availability to conduct meetings with key national stakeholders. - Working languages will be English, French and Arabic (with local stakeholders). - All deliverables will have to be prepared in English or in French.